GPojoga/Sharing_Logistics_Simulation/documentation/architecture.md

 What this router essentially does is mounting one of the three views (Home, OutputPage or SettingsPage) to App.vue.

 During the second block we mostly focused on developing a package allowing us to simulate the traditional and shared logistics methods in similar conditions.
-The simulation that is required to be run is an extension of the Travelling Salesman Problem (TSP) which is know to be an NP problem.
-In order to ensure that our simulation didn't have NP time complexity we opted for a Greedy approach to running the simulation.
+The simulation that is required to be run is an extension of the Travelling Salesman Problem (TSP) which is know to be an NP problem to solve this we opted for a Greedy approach to running the simulation.
-This way the package we developed would have a polynomial time complexity and would run in real time.
+This way the package we developed would have a polynomial time complexity, and the simulation would run in real time.

 The package is located in `src/classes`.
 It contains the following packages :